OBOAcademy/obook/docs/reference/glossary-of-terms.md

 Accessible via AK Ubergraph [Implementation](#Implementation)

 #### Triplestore
+A purpose-built database for the storage and retrieval of triples through semantic queries.
+A triple is a data entity composed of subject–predicate–object, like "Bob is 35" or "Bob knows Fred".

 #### SPARQL
+The standard query language and protocol for Linked Open Data on the web or for RDF [triplestores](#Triplestore) - used to query ontologies.

 #### Semantic SQL
 Semantic SQL is a proposed standardized schema for representing any RDF/OWL ontology, plus a set of tools for building a database conforming to this schema from RDF/OWL files.
 See [Semantic-SQL](https://github.com/INCATools/semantic-sql)